Variable-Displacement Motor (TL)

 Angular velocity threshold for motor-pump transition —

-threshold angular velocity for transient mode
+threshold angular velocity for the transition mode

 Details